dlion/dryrun/_posts/2013-02-26-move-cursor-pointer-with-joystick.md

 ---
-title: "Move the cursor pointer with a joystick"
+title: Move the cursor pointer with a joystick
-description: "I found a cool library online to interface my pc with any usb joystick I have in my house... so why not to move my cursor pointer with a joystick ?"
+description: I found a cool library online to interface my pc with any usb joystick I have in my house... so why not to move my cursor pointer with a joystick ?
 tags:
-  - Past
-  - Electronics
+- hardware
-  - Programming
+- tutorials
 cover: "/assets/images/covers/joystick.png"
 ---

 I found a cool library online to interface my pc with any usb joystick I have in my house... so why not to move my cursor pointer with a joystick ?